 Examine your hand, decide on a bid, pick a card to represent it, and hold it face

 down on the table.
 The possible bids and the cards used to represent them are:

-Win 7+ tricks at no trump (solo) Any Ace Win 7+ tricks with trumps (solo) K, Q or J of your proposed trump Win 7+ with trumps and a partner Num 3 - 10 of your proposed trump* Misère: win 0 tricks at no trump (solo) Any Deuce * Note: The higher the numeral, the more confident you should be of your bid, and vice versa.
+To bid this Show this Win 7+ tricks at no trump (solo) Any Ace Win 7+ tricks with trumps (solo) K, Q or J of your proposed trump Win 7+ with trumps and a partner Num 3 - 10 of your proposed trump* Misère: win 0 tricks at no trump (solo) Any Deuce * Note: The higher the numeral, the more confident you should be of your bid, and vice versa.

 1. If anyone puts out an Ace, the contract is an Ace solo.
 There is no trump, and the Ace-bidder aims to win 7 or more tricks.
 If there are two Ace-bidders they both play as individuals (but of course at least one of them will lose).